patmclean/architecture-decision-records-dj/docs/admin/http.md

 At this point, you should be able to connect to the HTTPS service at the server name or IP address you provided.
 If you used a self-signed certificate, you will likely need to explicitly allow connectivity in your browser.

 !!! info
-    Please keep in mind that the configurations provided here are bare minimums required to get Nautobot up and running.
+    Please keep in mind that the configurations provided here are bare minimums required to get the ADR App up and running.
 You may want to make adjustments to better suit your production environment.

 !!! warning
-    Certain components of Nautobot (such as the display of rack elevation diagrams) rely on the use of embedded objects.
-Ensure that your HTTP server configuration does not override the `X-Frame-Options` response header set by Nautobot.
+    Certain components of the ADR App (such as the display of rack elevation diagrams) rely on the use of embedded objects.
+Ensure that your HTTP server configuration does not override the `X-Frame-Options` response header set by the ADR App.

 ## Troubleshooting